Vir0z4/svrp/README.md

 SVRP must be installed and used in an environment with paths **that do not contain spaces!** Must be ran as administrator!

+For support, please join the [Sony MegaServer](https://discord.gg/EdccRK73nC) Discord server and talk to us on the #vaio channel.

 ## Miscellaneous Informations

 The SVRP executable (SVRP.exe) is the batch file (SVRP.bat) converted to executable using "Bat to Exe Converter v3.2" by Fatih Kodak.